Those hit hardest by the pandemic? ELL students.

-UTAH (ABC4) – Many Americans are aware of the issues with students falling behind due to Covid and having to learn remotely or online.
+UTAH (ABC4) – Many Americans are aware of the issues with students falling behind due to COVID-19 and having to learn remotely or online.

 A teacher in Orem spoke with ABC4 about the difficulties and challenges she faces teaching these students this year.

-Almost 6% of students in Utah schools are English language learners with most of them being born in the states.
+Almost 6% of students in Utah schools are English language learners, with most of them being born in the states.
 ELL students commonly fall behind and some do not graduate.
-In Utah, 84% of students graduate, but only 62% of ELL students graduate.
+In Utah, 84% of students typically graduate, yet only 62% of ELL students graduate.

 “Since many of my students are ELL students, I think they feel more comfortable when they see their peers in similar circumstances,” the Orem teacher remarked.
 “They’re more willing to take those risks in pushing themselves academically.”